alicer3/corda-kubernetes-deployment/README.md

 - optimization for operation
     - partial re-deployment of node
         - redeploy node only with new cordapps
-        - redeploy sprintboot application only
+        - redeploy springboot application only
         - redeploy node and database
-        - redeploy node and sprintboot application
+        - redeploy node and springboot application
         - redeploy all deployments
     - batch deployment of nodes
 - Log expose: how to expose the logs in real time fashion